famichu/MagLev_Switch_MX/README.md

 <img src="./img/MagLevSwitch_MX.jpg" width="500px" a="MagLev Swich MX">

 ## Summary
-The 3D printable magnetic levitation switch with the linear output hall effect sensor.
+These 3D printable switches have linear output hall effect sensors with magnetic levitation switches.
 The shape of this swich is compatable with the Cherry MX switch.

 ## Features
 - Magnetic levitation axis